 When you do this, always detonate C4 manually.
 While you can detonate it with Rocklets themselves, it will be a net loss in overall damage.
 Rocklets only have splash damage versus aircraft, so the only way you can detonate C4 is with a direct hit, and Rocklets that directly hit the C4 will not deal damage to the vehicle.

 Both Lightning and MBTs should be destroyed with one C4 and one Rocklet Magazine in the rear armor.
-Vanguards specifically require an extra Rocklet shot, unless it was already slightly damaged or you’re using Typhoons.
+Vanguards specifically require a few extra Rocklet shots, unless it was already slightly damaged or you’re using Typhoons.

 Default and Stealth Sunderers are destroyed with 2x C4 and 1 Rocklet Magazine.
 Usually you would detonate C4 first, and then finish off with Rocklets.

 Blockade Sunderers require 2x C4 and 3 Typhoon Magazines or 4 Regular Magazines.
 Order doesn’t matter.

 Refer to this article for detailed guide on how to destroy Sunderers with Deployment Shield.

 Ability: Jet Pack

 Our bread, butter and caviar, the ability that makes Light Assault so good.
 There’s a few variants of the Jet Pack, but they all share these common traits:

 Hold [Jump] key to engage the Jet Pack.